SkyworkAI/Skywork-Reward/README.md

 # Skywork Reward Model Series

+> IMPORTANT:
+> The updated models were trained using the decontaminated version of the original Skywork Reward Preference dataset, now referred to as **v0.2**.
+The updated dataset, [Skywork-Reward-Preference-80K-v0.2](https://huggingface.co/datasets/Skywork/Skywork-Reward-Preference-80K-v0.2), removes 4,957 contaminated pairs from the [magpie-ultra-v0.1](https://huggingface.co/datasets/argilla/magpie-ultra-v0.1) subset, which had significant n-gram overlap with the evaluation prompts in [RewardBench](https://huggingface.co/datasets/allenai/reward-bench).
+You can find the set of removed pairs [here](https://huggingface.co/datasets/chrisliu298/Skywork-Reward-Preference-80K-v0.1-Contaminated).
+For more detailed information, please refer to [this GitHub gist](https://gist.github.com/natolambert/1aed306000c13e0e8c5bc17c1a5dd300).
+>
+> **If your task involves evaluation on [RewardBench](https://huggingface.co/datasets/allenai/reward-bench), we strongly recommend using v0.2 of both the dataset and the models instead of v0.1, to ensure proper decontamination and avoid any contamination issues.**

 ## Introduction

-[**Skywork-Reward-Gemma-2-27B**](https://huggingface.co/Skywork/Skywork-Reward-Gemma-2-27B) and [**Skywork-Reward-Llama-3.1-8B**](https://huggingface.co/Skywork/Skywork-Reward-Llama-3.1-8B) are two advanced reward models built on the [gemma-2-27b-it](https://huggingface.co/google/gemma-2-27b-it) and [Meta-Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.1-8B-Instruct) architectures, respectively.
+[**Skywork-Reward-Gemma-2-27B-v0.2**](https://huggingface.co/Skywork/Skywork-Reward-Gemma-2-27B-v0.2) and [**Skywork-Reward-Llama-3.1-8B-v0.2**](https://huggingface.co/Skywork/Skywork-Reward-Llama-3.1-8B-v0.2) are two advanced reward models built on the [gemma-2-27b-it](https://huggingface.co/google/gemma-2-27b-it) and [Llama-3.1-8B-Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) architectures, respectively.
 Both models were trained using the [Skywork Reward Data Collection](https://huggingface.co/collections/Skywork/skywork-reward-data-collection-66d7fda6a5098dc77035336d) containing only 80K high-quality preference pairs sourced from publicly available data.

 We include only public data in an attempt to demonstrate that high-performance reward models can be achieved with a relatively small dataset and straightforward data curation techniques, without further algorithmic or architectural modifications.
 The sources of data used in the [Skywork Reward Data Collection](https://huggingface.co/collections/Skywork/skywork-reward-data-collection-66d7fda6a5098dc77035336d) are detailed in the [Data Mixture](#data-mixture) section below.